-The prevalence of cannabis use among older adults (aged 65 and above) for both recreational and medicinal purposes has significantly increased in recent years.
+The prevalence of cannabis use among older adults (aged 65 and above) for recreational and medicinal purposes has significantly increased in recent years.

 Information regarding the safety of cannabis in this population is important since aging is associated with metabolic changes, multiple morbidities, increases in prescription medication use, and an overall decline in functioning.

-According to the Alzheimer Society of Canada, a few clinical trials have identified that cannabis can help limit behavioural symptoms in people with dementia, including agitation and physical responsive behaviours / personal expressions, but only in some cases.
+According to the Alzheimer Society of Canada, a few clinical trials have identified that cannabis can help limit behavioural symptoms in people with dementia, including agitation and physically responsive behaviours / personal expressions, but only in some cases.

-You have choices when using medical cannabis, there are products with THC (delta 9-tetrahydrocannabinol) and products with CBD (cannabidiol).
+You have choices when using medical cannabis; there are products with THC (delta 9-tetrahydrocannabinol) and products with CBD (cannabidiol).

 THC: Cannabinoid receptors concentrate in some regions of the brain linked to memory, pleasure, coordination, and pleasure.
 THC activates these receptors, leading to elevated mood, relaxation, and increased appetite.
 As mentioned above, It can also help with pain, sleep, and spasticity.
 THC is the primary molecule responsible for the euphoria associated with cannabis.

 CBD: Cannabidiol provides the user’s benefits without the euphoria or intoxication that some people feel from THC.
 CBD has potent anti-inflammatory and analgesic properties, in addition to being neuroprotective and helping with anxiety.

 These two forms of cannabis are consumable in different varieties.
 Dried cannabis can be vaporized; oils can be ingested via capsules or you can consume the oil right from the dosed syringe.